02 Sep CSR – 3 ways you can enhance your organisation’s culture

 Understanding the impact that your CSR strategy has on your people is key and employee engagement is an important indicator of success.

 Measuring the signup numbers for initiatives will help you get a feel for how much they’re being embraced and what kinds of initiatives get the best response.
-You can also ask employees who were involved what they thought.
+You can also ask employees who were involved with what they thought.
 And ask those who didn’t sign up why they decided not to.

 Brand recognition and marketing value